When is it Time to Be Tested for Sleep Apnea?

 Sleep apnea does more than harm your physical and emotional health — it can affect your relationships and work performance as well.
 The lack of restful sleep can make you feel depressed and mentally foggy, leading to irritable interactions with family, friends and co-workers.
 If you suspect that you have sleep apnea or have been […]Read More

-What To Expect at Your Sleep Study for Sleep Apnea in Philadelphia
+What To Expect At Your Sleep Study For Sleep Apnea

 For some, the phrase “sleep study” might bring to mind an image of a person lying in an uncomfortable bed at a medical facility while being observed by a doctor or lab technician.
 While this less-than-cozy picture might not have been far from the truth in years past, today there’s a much better option for […]Read More